MiguelToller/My2DGame/README.md

 - Custom visual assets (character, tiles, enemies, etc.)
 - Code structure and organization tweaks

-> This project was made for learning and educational purposes.

 ---

 ## How to run the project